hosteur-sa-ch/rag-hosteur-backup-fileagent/README.md

 >Agent restore path
 ![src](srcdoc/Screenshot_20211476.png)

-Also you can get *Restore log* at Home UI to keed a look on restoration opérations
+Also you can get *Restore log* at Home UI to keed a look on restoration opérations.

 ![src](srcdoc/Screenshot_20211474.png)